soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 ### Worst possible code

-The first time I took a look at it, I was cursing whoever wrote that piece of shit software.
+The first time I took a look at it, I was cursing whoever wrote that piece of shit, antichrist software.

 I'm not gonna say that my code is any good, but it sure was better than theirs.